k-kanghwan/Publ_CSV-WebEditor/README.md

 # CSV Web Editor

+> **Note**: This project is currently in the testing phase.
+Please use it with caution and report any issues you encounter.

 A web-based CSV file editor built with FastAPI and vanilla JavaScript.
 This application provides an intuitive interface for viewing, editing, and saving CSV files through a web browser.

 ## Features